 Every element is important and helps you become a more engaging and versatile actor.
 Enjoy!

 Your voice is one of the few tangible assets you have as an actor.
 It’s your resonance, breath support, articulation, and expression.
-Work on it like you would any instrument!
+Just as a musician might practice scales, or a dancer warms up their body before a performance, actors must strengthen the instrument of their voice!
 If you want to be able to tackle the language of Shakespeare, or the emotional demands of Arthur Miller, you need a voice that strong, flexible and connected.
-Voice work is the most neglected area of acting training by young actors, but I am hoping to change that outlook today.
+Voice work is the most neglected area of acting training by young actors (especially in an age when the dramatic whisper is all the rage on streamed film and TV), but I am hoping to change that outlook today.
 That is why voice work is number one on this list!

 You want your voice to be flexible enough to embody any character that’s thrown your way.
-Can you play a powerful high status character?
+Can you play a powerful, high status character?
 Can you play someone with a strong accent?
-Can you play a character who speaks twice as fast as you?
+Can you play a character who speaks twice as fast as you without the lines being minced into gibberish?
 Voice is key to unlocking a world of characters and different ways of bringing them to life for an audience.
-Using your natural voice might work for a little while, but eventually, you’ll need to diversify your vocal talent in order to book more jobs, and more varying roles.
+Using your natural voice might work for a little while, but eventually you’ll need to diversify your vocal talent in order to book more jobs, and more varied roles.

 #2 Voice Warm Ups